Switzerland's Second Pillar

-The true measure of a developed economy and a great vision lies not in the number of skyscrapers in a country’s financial capital, or the wealth and luxury a country provides, but rather the way a state treats its citizens, regardless of what their contribution to the central economic system is.
+The true measure of a developed economy lies not in the number of skyscrapers in a country’s capital but rather the way a state treats its citizens, regardless of what their contribution to the central economic system is.

 The basic personal insurance system in Switzerland relies on three main pillars, each of which pertains to an exclusive and important aspect of personal protection, especially after a source of income is lost.

-The pension system in the country is fairly complicated, and the pros and cons and being able to weigh those for each option can be time consuming.
+The pension system in the country is fairly complicated, hence weighing up the options can be time consuming.

 Second Pillar and employment status